PLACE DES VOSGES, A SYMBOL OF MONARCHY

 Place Royale in 1709, no more information / zoom

-First called place Royale,* it is so amiably grandiose that the New York Times chose it to announce the European Union's reopening after the covid lockdowns.
+First called place Royale,* it is so amiably grandiose that the New York Times chose it to announce the reopening of the European Union after the covid lockdowns.

 # # #

 Earlier open spaces (markets, cemeteries, the space in front of City Hall) had appeared spontaneously.
-This was the first that was created deliberately.
+This was the first to be created on purpose.

 (Begun in 1605, inaugurated in 1612)